WISDEM/WEIS/docs/how_to_contribute_code.rst

 This will automatically go through all of the tests in the repo to make sure everything is functioning properly.
 This also automatically does a coverage test to ensure that any added code is covered in a test.
 The main developers of WEIS will then merge in the request or provide feedback on how to improve the contribution.

+In addition to the full unit and regression test suite, on pull requests additional examples are checked using GitHub Actions.
+These examples are useful for users to adapt, but are computationally expensive, so we do not test them on every commit.
+Instead, we test them only when code is about to be added to the main WEIS develop or master branches through pull requests.
+The coverage from these examples are not considered in Coveralls.